quil/quil-templates/cljs/src/leiningen/new/quil_cljs/README.md

 ## Usage

-Run `lein compile` command and open `index.html` in your browser.

-For interactive development run `lein cljsbuild auto` command.
-This command will be recompiling cljs to js each time you modify `core.cljs` and you can see result immediately by refreshing page.
+Run `lein figwheel` command.
+Wait for a while until you see `Successfully compiled "resources/public/js/main.js"` in your prompt.
+Open [localhost:3449](http://localhost:3449) in your browser.
+Whenever you save your sketch the browser will automatically refresh.
+For more information about Figwheel, check the [Figwheel repository on GitHub](https://github.com/bhauman/lein-figwheel).

 ## License

-Copyright © 2016 FIXME
+Copyright © 2017 FIXME

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.